wobsoriano/blipgloss/README.md

 ## Usage

 Blipgloss takes an expressive, declarative approach to terminal rendering.
-Users familiar with CSS will feel at home with BlipGloss.
+Users familiar with CSS will feel at home with Blipgloss.

 ```ts
 import { NewStyle } from 'blipgloss'